-Context - Von Bertalanffy, Eigen, Varela, Teilhard de Chardin, Kauffman, Laslo, Kurzweil, Heijlighen and others have achieved breakthroughs in the field of system-evolution.
-I present a selection of their ideas and examine whether some existing system hierarchies can serve as a basis for a general particle hierarchy.
+Context - Evolutionary system science has profited from major contribution by Von Bertalanffy, Eigen, Varela, Teilhard de Chardin, Kauffman, Laslo, Kurzweil, Heijlighen and others.
+I present a selection of their ideas in the context of a general particle hierarchy.

 A refutable hypothesis - A good hypothesis is refutable.
 As will be explained, the operator hypothesis is open to falsification.